 Vicki Kelley with 16 year

 old imported Bavarian Warmblood Rondo Veneziano.
-The pair are currently
+The pair have shown through grand prix.
+Vicki has over thirty years experience training

 young dressage prospects to FEI since entering the FEI arena in 1986.